12 Character Meals for Adults: Disney World Adults Only

 Why adults love it: The Crystal Palace is a big wide open sunny restaurant with a glass ceiling right next to Main Street.
-One of the best parts about dining at the Crystal Palace is that it is right inside the Magic Kingdom so you do not have to leave the park to get there, you can watch the happy park goers while you dine.
+One of the best parts about Crystal Palace character dining is that it is right inside the Magic Kingdom so you do not have to leave the park to get there.
+You can enjoy the sights of the happy park goers while you dine.
 If you go for an early breakfast, you can get into the park before other guests.
-For patrons of Disney, it is all about location, location, location.
+For patrons of Disney, a Disney World character breakfast is all about location, location, location.

 What adults did not love: The restaurant itself is very noisy.
 The characters also take around 90 minutes to get around the restaurant (most character meals are a 1 hour rotation) meaning you can be there waiting for just a little too long.
 I would suggest visiting over breakfast.
-While the biggest draw for the Crystal Palace is its location let it be known it is primarily geared towards younger children.
+While the biggest draw for the Crystal Palace is its location, for those on a Disney World adults only trip, let it be known it is primarily geared towards younger children.

 Characters: Winnie the Pooh, Eyore, Piglet, and Tigger

 Why adults love it: Chef Mickeys is THE restaurant to visit if you are interested in getting your picture taken with the ‘Fab 5’.
 It is a true right of Disney character dining passage.
 If you have eaten at Chef Mickeys then you have earned your ears.
 The food is decent.
 Once again, it is your basic American buffet…but at least it has it’s own ice cream bar.